EastEnders theme tune: Peggy's Theme

 "Peggy's Theme" is a variation of Julia's Theme, written by Simon May.
 It was featured in Barbara Windsor's farewell episode as Peggy Mitchell, transmitted on 10 September 2010, where it replaced the entire theme tune, unlike Julia's Theme which only replaces the drum beats.
 The introduction of the theme has since been used on a number of occasions in place of the usual Julia's Theme, only replacing the drum beats.
 The full "Peggy's Theme" was used again at the end of the episode dated 19 May 2016 as her son Phil Mitchell (Steve McFadden) reads the letter from Peggy following her death, and again on 4 July 2016 as Phil says his final goodbye to Peggy following her funeral.

 "Peggy's Theme" features on the album The Simon May Collection and was also released as an EP along with other EastEnders music including the song "Anyone Can Fall in Love".

 Pat's Theme

-On 31 December 2011, it was announced May had reworked the show's theme tune for Pat Evans (Pam St Clement) final EastEnders episode.
+On 31 December 2011, it was announced May had reworked the programme's theme tune for Pat Evans' (Pam St Clement) final EastEnders episode.

 The new version, called "Pat's Theme", played out at the end of the character's last episode broadcast on 1 January 2012.
 An EastEnders spokesperson told Daniel Kilkelly of Digital Spy, "It's only right that as we say goodbye to the iconic Pat Butcher we pay tribute to such a character with a wonderfully touching special theme tune."
 The theme features a piano and no other instruments.
-It was also used as the opening theme to a documentary show, EastEnders: Farewell Pat, that aired on BBC1 the following day.
+It was also used as the opening theme to a documentary programme, EastEnders: Farewell Pat, that aired on BBC1 the following day.